Doin' the Nasty

 Doin' the Nasty is the debut album by the Canadian hard rock band Slik Toxik.
 The album was released in 1992.
-The album reached #61 in Canada and was certified gold by the CRIA.
+The album reached No. 61 in Canada and was certified gold by the CRIA.

 "Helluvatime", "By the Fireside", "White Lies, Black Truth", and "Sweet Asylum" were released as singles and they all had accompanying music videos.

 The album won the 1993 Juno Award for "Best Rock Album of the Year".
 At the 1992 MuchMusic Video Awards, the "Helluvatime" video won the People's Choice Award for "Best Video of the Year" and "Best Metal Video Award".

+Critical reception

+The Calgary Herald wrote that "the music is lively and hard as nails but, yawn, these stories don`t accelerate toward any rush at all, let alone a big one."